GamingClaus/SimpleFileReader-Writer/README.md

 - To read from `example.txt`, enter the filename when prompted.
 - To write to a new file, enter the desired filename and input your content.

-## Directory Structure
-simple-file-reader-writer/
-├── src/                     # Source files for the project │   ├── Main.java            # Entry point of the application
-│   ├── Reader.java          # Handles reading from files
-│   └── Writer.java          # Handles writing to and deleting files
-├── txtFiles/                # Directory where text files are stored │   ├── example1.txt         # Example text file 1
-│   └── example2.txt         # Example text file 2
-├── README.md                # Documentation for the project
-└── LICENSE                  # License information for the project

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any suggestions or improvements.